 Method #5 – Using the Ctrl+G (Go To) Command

-As we know column C and D are hidden, Using ‘Go to’ command (Shortcut Key: F5), we can specify the reference of any cell in B like B1 and then choose any of the methods mentioned above, we can unhide column in excel.
+As we know, column C and D are hidden; using the ‘Go to’ command (Shortcut Key: F5), we can specify the reference of any cell in B like B1 and then choose any of the methods mentioned above, we can unhide column in excel.

 Method #6 – Using the Ctrl+F (Find) Command

-Sometimes, we don’t know the cell reference, we know the data written in the cell, in that case, we can use the ‘Find’ command to go to the required cell reference and unhide column in excel by using any of the above four methods.
+Sometimes, we don’t know the cell reference; we know the data written in the cell; in that case, we can use the ‘Find’ command to go to the required cell reference and unhide the column in excel by using any of the above four methods.

 Method #7 – By double-clicking the ‘double-line’ for hidden columns.

-By double-clicking the ‘double-line’ on the column labels, we can unhide column in excel.
+By double-clicking the ‘double-line’ on the column labels, we can unhide the column in excel.

-To do the same, we can enter single cell reference of the required column into the Name box and then use the command available through the Format button on the Home tab of the ribbon to unhide column in excel.
+To do the same, we can enter single cell reference of the required column into the Name box and then use the command available through the Format button on the Home tab of the ribbon to unhide the column in excel.

 Locating the Hidden Columns

 To locate the hidden column, after selecting the entire sheet, we need to use ‘Go-To’ (F5) command -> Special ->Visible Cells only->OK.

-There is a line, which is showing the hidden columns.
-Now after selecting the columns, we can use any of the mentioned methods to unhide column.
+There is a line which is showing the hidden columns.
+Now, after selecting the columns, we can use any of the mentioned methods to unhide the column.

 If one user wants to view the hidden columns and the other user does not’.
 Then we can use the ‘Custom Views’ command on the View tab, add the view, and use this whenever by not hiding and unhiding the columns.